British Normandy Memorial: Background

 The Normandy landings began just after midnight on 6 June 1944, with a glider assault to capture the Caen canal and Orne river bridges.

 US forces began landings on Utah and Omaha Beaches at about 06:30.
-About an hour later, due do different tide conditions along the coast, British and Canadian forces landed on Gold, Juno and Sword Beaches, from Port-en-Bessin in the west to Ouistreham in the east.
+About an hour later, due to different tide conditions along the coast, British and Canadian forces landed on Gold, Juno and Sword Beaches, from Port-en-Bessin in the west to Ouistreham in the east.
 Ver-sur-Mer lies at the eastern end of King Sector of Gold Beach, near its border with the west edge of Juno Beach, on the road inland from the landing site around La Rivière to Crépon.

 Establishment

 In July 2015, George Batts, a veteran of the Normandy landings, met with BBC journalist Nicholas Witchell.
 Batts pointed out that the United Kingdom was the only major Allied nation without a dedicated memorial in Normandy.
 The Normandy Memorial Trust was set up after their meeting.